Back

 5. Consider the communication

-When you begin the dating app development and design, prioritize the communication.
-The UI/UX design should encourage the conversation and help people create meaningful connections.
-Communication is essentially the main feature of a dating application
+When you begin the dating app development and design, prioritize communication.
+The UI/UX design should encourage conversation and help people create meaningful connections.
+Communication is essentially the main feature of a dating application.

 There are two main approaches to chat screen design:

 1. Simplistic.
-In Hinge the chat screen only displays messages between users and their matches.
+In Hinge, the chat screen only displays messages between users and their matches.
 Inactive chats are grouped below the active ones in “Hidden”.
-This is how the app design prioritizes the active conversations.
+This is how the app design prioritizes active conversations.
 There’s also a “Your turn” badge motivating a user to answer the message.

 Looking for a company to design your dating app?